docdyhr/pigame/CONTRIBUTING.md

 ## CI/CD Pipeline

 The project uses GitHub Actions for continuous integration and deployment.
-The CI/CD pipeline includes:

-1. **Lint job**: Checks code quality using Ruff, ShellCheck, and clang-format
+Our CI/CD pipeline is designed to match local development exactly:

+1. **Lint job**: Runs `./scripts/lint.sh` - the same script you run locally
 2. **Build job**: Builds the project and verifies it compiles correctly
-3. **Test job**: Runs all tests for Bash, C, and Python implementations
+3. **Test job**: Runs `./scripts/run_tests.sh` - the same script you use for local testing
 4. **Release job**: Creates release artifacts when a new version tag is pushed

+This unified approach ensures that if tests pass locally, they'll pass in CI.
 When you create a PR, the CI pipeline will automatically run to verify your changes.
 Your PR will only be merged if all CI checks pass.

 ## Development Environment

-We recommend using a virtual environment for Python development:
+Setting up your development environment is simple using our unified setup script:

 ```
-python -m venv .venv
-source .venv/bin/activate  # On Windows: .venv\Scripts\activate
-pip install -r requirements.txt
-pip install -e .
+./scripts/setup.sh  # One command sets up the entire environment
 ```

+This script handles:
+- Creating and activating a Python virtual environment
+- Installing all dependencies
+- Setting up pre-commit hooks
+- Making all scripts executable

 For IDE integration:
 - VS Code: The repository includes recommended extensions and settings in .vscode